313-Teo/FitHit/README.md

-# Monitoraggio-Fitness by Biasiolo & Dalla Valeria
+# FitHit by Biasiolo & Dalla Valeria